Merrimack College is a selective, private college in a beautiful,

 one of the fastest growing educational institutions in the country

-and has steadily climbed up U.S. News & World Report’s ranking
+and has steadily climbed up in the U.S. News & World Report’s

-Regional Universities North category in 2020.
-Merrimack is also
+North category in 2024.
+Merrimack is a NCAA Division I athletic

 Merrimack College is an Equal Opportunity Employer.